Mesquite

-Mesquite is a common name for some plants in the genera Neltuma and Strombocarpa, which contain over 50 species of spiny, deep-rooted leguminous shrubs and small trees.
+Mesquite (also spelled mezquit and mezquite) is a common name for some plants in the genera Neltuma and Strombocarpa, which contain over 50 species of spiny, deep-rooted leguminous shrubs and small trees.
 They are native to dry areas in the Americas.
 Until 2022, these genera were traditionally included in a broad view of the genus Prosopis, but that genus is now restricted to a few species native to the Old World.

 Mesquites have extremely long taproots to seek water from very far under ground, making them extremely drought-tolerant.
 As they are legumes, mesquites are one of the few sources of fixed nitrogen in the desert habitat.
 Their fruits, known as "mesquite pods", are dry and often sweet, edible for humans and livestock, and served as a staple food for indigenous peoples in the deserts of North America.

 History

-Mesquites have been in North America since the Pliocene era and their wood has been dated to 3300 yr BP.
+Mesquites have been in North America since the Pliocene era and their wood has been dated to 3300 BPY.
 They are thought to have evolved with extinct megafauna, which ate their fruit and dispersed their seeds.
 With the arrival of cattle to the New World, mesquites gained a new seed disperser and were able to increase in abundance.
 Another theory is that mesquites had always been present in grasslands, but recurring fires had delayed plant and seed development before the emergence of livestock and grazing.